El Chapo, wife wear matching outfits - in apparent troll of mistress

 A former Mexican legislator better known as a mistress of accused Sinaloa Cartel boss Joaquin “El Chapo” Guzman retook the stand at his trial on Tuesday, but was upstaged by an apparent sartorial statement of solidarity between the alleged drug kingpin and his wife.

-Just before Lucero Sanchez continued the testimony she began last week, describing both her personal and professional relationship working for the Sinaloa cartel, Guzman appeared in court wearing a nearly identical outfit being sported by his well-dressed wife, Emma Coronel: Burgundy velvet blazers – hers more fitted, of course - white shirt, and black pants.
+Just before Lucero Sanchez continued the testimony she began last week, describing both her personal and professional relationship working for the Sinaloa cartel, Guzman appeared in court wearing a nearly identical outfit being sported by his well-dressed wife, Emma Coronel: Burgundy velvet blazers – hers more fitted - white shirt, and black pants.

-It's believed Guzman’s courtroom outfits are brought to court each day by Coronel, who is not allowed to visit, or even speak with her husband.
+It's believed Guzman’s courtroom outfits are brought to court by Coronel, who is not allowed to visit, or even speak with her husband.
 But she’s been seen entering the courtroom with various garment bags, which presumably can be passed along back to Guzman.

 Defense attorneys for Guzman joked about the outfits, which to many seemed like a message of solidarity aimed at Sanchez.
 Who in turn offered the court much more detail Tuesday about the years she spent as not just El Chapo’s Sinaloa partner, but his top mistress.

-Among the most-discussed details Sanchez has revealed in court was her account of how she and Guzman once escaped capture through a tunnel, and how they exited through a palace that led to a river in Culiacan, Mexico.
+Among the most-discussed details Sanchez has revealed in court was her account of how she and Guzman once escaped capture through a tunnel, and how they exited through a place that led to a river in Culiacan, Mexico.
 On a map, she pointed at the locations for the house they were in, and where the tunnel led.

 “We were waiting.
 He (Guzman) was desperate.
 He was telling the guy that we needed to steal a car and run away,” Sanchez testified.